vishnubabu077/task-management-system-frontend/README.md

 - Only  View , Add  Functionalities are implemented due to the limited time
 - A very basic page is created , sveral important functionalities like validations etc are pending
+- The data will get added only if Integers are given in Time Spent and strings in others (As shown in screenshot) Since no validations are not yet implemeted.
+This must be taken care of while adding data